-Underwater museum offered a different snorkel experience, including a sunken Spanish galleon and Mayan artifacts to view.
+Underwater museum offers a different snorkel experience, including a sunken Spanish galleon and Mayan artifacts to view.

 Valet diving is offered through our on-site dive center, ‘we do the work, you have the fun’.
 Our staff will take care of setting up your gear, disassembling and rinsing it after the dive, so you can relax and enjoy the diving!

 Weddings at Barefoot Cay are magical.
 Whether you are planning an intimate ceremony for two, or being joined by friends and family, contact us to make your wedding dreams come true!

 X-treme Charter’s fast boats can whisk you away to explore some of the beautiful areas close to Roatan that many people never get a chance to visit.
 Check out Cayos Cochinos, do a circumference of the island, or visit Pigeon Cays or the neighbouring island of Utila.

 Yoga can be arranged through the guest service office, if you’d like a private class, or visit Upachaya or Earth Mamas for one of their regularly scheduled group classes.
 Yoga retreats can also be arranged through the resort.